-Well this rag quilt has taken me almost a year to finish, but finish it I did, finally.
-Although I would not recommend this particular DIY project for a beginner sewer, you could start with a small sized one.
-Crib sized would be much more manageable.
+Well, this rag quilt has taken me almost a year to finish, but finish it I did, finally.
+Although I would not recommend this particular DIY project for a beginner sewer, you could start with a small-sized one.
+Crib size would be much more manageable.

 The process is simple, start with squares cut from assorted fabric.
-Preferred fabrics include flannels and quilting cottons, because they fray well.
-Others fabrics, such as denim, could be used but they are not as soft.
-As my grandson’s room will be dinosaur themed, I chose a white flannel with blue, green and red dinosaurs on it as the main fabric.
+Preferred fabrics include flannels and quilting cotton because they fray well.
+Other fabrics, such as denim, could be used but they are not as soft.
+As my grandson’s room will be dinosaur-themed, I chose a white flannel with blue, green, and red dinosaurs on it as the main fabric.
 I complemented that with solid blue, green and red fabrics and a red polka dot fabric.

 Wash all fabric first, then iron it smooth before you start cutting.
 Calculate how many squares you need of each fabric, keeping in mind that each finished square on the quilt requires three cut fabric squares.
 Because my quilt was so large, I actually used a spreadsheet to calculate how many of each I needed.
 Lots.
 Use a quilter’s template (a big plastic square that has dimensions marked on it for easy measurement) to measure and cut your squares.
 A rotary cutter works best.
 I did this step last spring when watching the Ottawa Senators in the NHL playoffs.